 - In all years presented, capital expenditures were invested in new and replacement machinery, equipment and information technology.
-We generally target capital expenditures at approximately 2.0% to 2.5% of revenues. - In January 2007, we acquired LSC for a purchase price of \$29.7 million, net of cash acquired. - In November 2007, we acquired Fairmount for a purchase price of \$3.3 million, net of cash acquired.
-Purchase price adjustments of \$0.4 million in 2008 increased the purchase price to \$3.7 million, net of cash acquired.
+We generally target capital expenditures at approximately 2.0% to 2.5% of revenues. - In August 2009, we acquired PD-Technik for \$1.3 million, net of cash acquired in the transaction. - In November 2007, we acquired Fairmount for a purchase price of \$3.3 million, net of cash acquired.
+Purchase price adjustments of \$0.4 million each in 2009 and 2008 increased the purchase price to \$4.1 million, net of cash acquired. - In January 2007, we acquired LSC for a purchase price of \$29.7 million, net of cash acquired.